-SSC CGL Exam Pattern 2020: The exam pattern for SSC CGL 2020 is given in this page.
+SSC CGL Exam Pattern 2020: The exam pattern for SSC CGL 2020 is given on this page.
 Candidates can refer to it and prepare for the exam strategically.
-The selection procedure for SSC CGL exam has 4 phases which are tier-1, tier-2, written exam and skill test.
-The skill test is only for the post of Tax Assistants (Central Excise & Income Tax).
+The selection procedure for the SSC CGL exam has 4 phases which are Tier-1, Tier-2, Tier 3 and Tier 4.
 The Tier-1 exam will have 100 questions of 2 marks each.
 There is negative marking of 1/4th marks of the question in the Tier-1 and Tier-2 exams.
 To know more about SSC CGL Exam Pattern, read the article till the end.

 SSC CGL Exam Pattern 2020